willisbillis/MAPseq/docs/quickstart.md

 ## Setting up the Environment

 We recommend creating a new conda environment for the installation of the tools required for the MAPseq pipeline and secondary analysis.
-For external software (not including Cell Ranger), we provide a [`environment.yaml`](environment.yaml) file for easy installation with conda.
+For external software (not including Cell Ranger), we provide an [`environment_ubuntu-latest.yml`](environment_ubuntu-latest.yml) file for easy installation with conda.
 This can be run and initialized with:

 ```
-conda env create -f environment.yaml
+conda env create -f environment_ubuntu-latest.yml
 conda activate mapseq_env
 ```